aac workshop, Hamburg, Germany

 The idea of a European Cultural Centre as a cross-national place of discourse, research and public work has already been discussed for a while at multiple levels inside the European Union.
-Venice, with its centuries-old tradition, manifested in its numerous historic Palazzi, and the Art and Architecture Biennale already hosting two of the most renowned cultural events worldwide, suggests itself to be the location for such an institution.
+Venice, with its centuries-old tradition, suggests itself to be the location for such an institution.

-For this reason, the Global Art Affairs Foundation, which, already for many years successfully engages itself as a curator and host of exhibitions of international reputation at both the biennales and presented in Venetian Palazzi re-used for these purposes, decided to take up the initiative for the further realization of the project.
-It is therefore intended to re-model the Palazzo Mora, which is already partly used by the Global Art Affairs Foundation for biennale exhibitions, into the location of the future European Cultural Centre.
-The aac workshop in spring 2015 shall focus on the architectural implementation of this project.
+The Global Art Affairs Foundation, which already for many years successfully engages itself as a curator and host of exhibitions of international reputation at the Biennale Arte and Architettura, decided to take up the initiative for the further realisation of the project.
+It was therefore intended to re-model the Palazzo Mora into the location of the future European Cultural Centre.
+An aac workshop assignment requiring designing in dialogue between traditional and modern.

-With mixed teams of young architects from different countries, the workshop will develop design proposals to create interventions both confident and modern, as well as respectful and perceptive, representing a modernity, aware of its nature as a short term resident within the long term traditions of historical Venetian architecture.
+The four designed proposals, creating interventions both confident and modern, as well as respectful and perceptive, representing a modernity, aware of its nature as a short term resident within the long term traditions of historical Venetian architecture,

 Photos: jochen stüber fotografie